Update: I got an ICWSM Reviewer Award this year — Thanks ICWSM!

 You’ll see in Elmqvist’s eloquent piece that these questions allow reviewers to take a shortcut out of providing actual, thoughtful, helpful feedback.
 Of the questions in the review form above, which ones will actually help to make the research better?
 Probably only 5 and 6!

-There are some places which do reviews the right way.
 Coming back to the list I started this post with, see, for example, the in-depth review criteria for this other CS conference that I review for.

 - What is this paper about, and what contributions does it make?